JaydenPahukula/docker-data-exporter/README.md

 ![Architecture diagram](./images/diagram.png)

+*(This diagram depicts our approach using a Grafana Cloud instance, as opposed to a self-hosted instance, where the architechture may look different)*

 ### Agent:

 The agent is installed on any server that you wish to track Docker data on.
 It is where all the data originates from, and it returns the data upon request.
 Learn more about the agent and how to install it [here](./agent/README.md).